amani1515/e-ticket/README.md

 - Role-based access for ticketer, hisab shum, and admin
 - Filterable and paginated reports by date, bus, destination, and user

-## Getting Started

-1. Clone the repository.
-2. Run `composer install` and `npm install`.
-3. Copy `.env.example` to `.env` and set your database credentials.
-4. Run `php artisan migrate` to set up the database.
-5. Run `php artisan serve` to start the development server.

 ## Usage